gotsunami/goose/README.md

 At last, here we are, ready to make search queries!

 The query builder currently handles the following search criteria:
+- geo_distance
 - geo_boundingbox
+- geo_polygon
+- should
+- must
+- facetting
+- fuzzy search
+- range
+- greater or lower than

 Here is an example: